RGB-WG/rgb.tech/content/use.md

 * ### Hold assets

-  Install one of wallets supporting RGB and start using RGB assets or interact ith RGB contracts.
+  Install one of the wallets supporting RGB and start using RGB assets or interact with RGB contracts.

   <a href="/software#wallets" class="button button-secondary">Check wallets</a>